 The programme includes two on campus sessions.
-How did you find coming on campus to London, and does the programme foster a sense of cohort belonging in this online format?
+How did you find coming on campus to London?

 I found coming on campus to London a very good experience.
 It allowed me to meet my cohort where we have only interacted online before meeting on-campus.
 There were many networking opportunities during the on-campus sessions, not only with the cohort but also with external industry leaders.
 It helped bring the experience of an online programme closer to an on-campus programme.